$151.15 $179.99 Buy It Now

 When using zoom in photography, it’s important to consider composition techniques to enhance your images.
 Here are some tips:

-See also Best compact digital cameras for travel
+See also Best digital slr camera for action shots

 Fill the Frame: Use zoom to fill the frame with your subject, eliminating distractions and creating a more powerful image.